joemasilotti/masilotti.com/src/_posts/2023-02-09-progressively-enhanced-turbo-native-apps-in-the-app-store.md

 I've been working with Turbo Native for 5+ years and have launched dozens of apps to the App Store.
 And I'd love to help you confidently launch yours.

 I can build and launch your app or level up your team so they can do it on their own.
-Check out my [services]({% link _pages/services.erb %}) to see how we can work together.
+Check out my <%= link_to "services", "_pages/services.erb" %> to see how we can work together.